WRNS/wrns.github.io/README.md

 3. Smoke test the app locally on [http://localhost:3000](http://localhost:3000)
 4. Commit your changes: `git commit -m 'Add some feature'`.
 5. Push to the branch: `git push`.
-6. Open a Pull Request (PR) to merge your feature branch into the `master` branch.
+6. Open a Pull Request (PR) to merge your feature branch into the `main` branch.
+7. After the merge has been completed, GitHub Actions will take over and create a new PROD build of the application.
+8. The PROD creates a production-optimized output via NextJS which resides in the `public` branch.

 ### Troubleshooting